-The Mitzvah of V'Samechta B'Chagecha on Yom Tov entails eating meat, wine and delicacies; providing new clothing or jewellery for one's wife according to his means; and giving sweets to the children.
+The Mitzvah of V'Samechta B'Chagecha entails eating meat, drinking wine and enjoying delicacies; providing new clothing or jewellery for one's wife according to his means; and giving sweets to the children.
 These should be arranged in advance.

-Prior to every Yom Tov, the Rebbe emphasized that the Yom Tov requirements of the needy be met.
+Prior to every Yom Tov, the Rebbe emphasized that the Yom Tov requirements of the needy be fully met.
 Yom Tov is also an especially appropriate time to host guests.

-One should make spiritual preparations for Shavuos as well.
-These include learning Torah - especially the laws of Shavuos and topics related to Matan Torah, as well as increasing in Ahavas Visrael
+One should make spiritual preparations for Shavuos.
+These include learning Torah - especially the laws of Shavuos and topics related to Matan Torah, as well as increasing in Ahavas Yisroel.

-During the period before Yom Tov, one should do all within his or her power to reach out and ensure that all Jews - men, women, children and even small babies - should attend the Aseres Hadibros on the first day of Shavuos.
+In the lead-up to Yom Tov, one should do all within his or her power to reach out and ensure that all Jews - men, women, children and even small babies (health permitting) - attend Shule to hear the Aseres Hadibros.